manoharant/cbp-incident-analysis-assistant/chainlit.md

 - install the required packages
   - `pip install -r requirements.txt`
 - run the project
-  - `streamlit run app.py`
+  - `chainlit run app.py`

 ## Project Structure

 - `app.py` - Streamlit app
-    - this has 2 AI agents for interacting with Jira and Elastic
+    - this has 3 AI agents for interacting with Jira and Elastic
         - `JiraAgent` - to fetch the data from Jira
         - `ElasticAgent` - to fetch the data from Elastic
         - `TeamsAgent` - to send the data to Teams